ArezooAbdollahi/ArtStoreEcommerce-react/README.md

 ![alt text](https://github.com/ArezooAbdollahi/ArtStoreEcommerce-react/blob/master/about.PNG)

 # How the pages looks like:
--Here is the about item page:
+-Here is the item page:
 ![alt text](https://github.com/ArezooAbdollahi/ArtStoreEcommerce-react/blob/master/mainPage.PNG)

 -Here is the sign in/signout page: